Right to be forgotten: In law

-On March 11, 2015, Intelligence Squared US, an organization that stages Oxford-Style debates, held an event centered on the question, "Should the U.S. adopt the 'Right to be Forgotten' online?"
+On March 11, 2015, Intelligence Squared US, an organization that stages Oxford-Style debates, held an event concerning the question, "Should the U.S. adopt the 'Right to be Forgotten' online?"
 The side against the motion won with a 56% majority of the voting audience.

 While opinions among experts are divided in the U.S., one survey indicated that 9 in 10 Americans want some form of the right to be forgotten.
 The consumer rights organization Consumer Watchdog has filed a complaint with the Federal Trade Commission for Americans to obtain the right as well.

 In March 2017, New York state senator Tony Avella and assemblyman David Weprin introduced a bill proposing that individuals be allowed to require search engines and online speakers to remove information that is "inaccurate", "irrelevant", "inadequate", or "excessive", that is "no longer material to current public debate or discourse" and is causing demonstrable harm to the subject.

+In June 2018, California enacted the California Consumer Privacy Act, providing consumers with the right to delete their personal information from covered businesses.
+In October 2023, the state enacted the California Delete Act, requiring the California Privacy Protection Agency to establish a one-stop shop deletion mechanism for consumers to direct data brokers to delete their personal information.

 By private entities

 In January 2021, the Boston Globe announced a program to allow subjects of relatively inconsequential stories to have the stories contextualized, removed from Google searches or anonymized.
+In January 2025, it was reported that The Oregonian, The Plain Dealer, Bangor Daily News, The Atlanta Journal-Constitution and NJ.com offered similar services.